Brandelan/bd-card-tools/README.md

     gulp link --clean : remove the link to the foundry vtt folder

     gulp clean : removes all files from the dist folder

+    gulp watch: Rebuilds automatically on file changes

+    gulp package: Creates a .zip in /package for distribution

+    gulp update --update=1.2.3 Updates the version in manifest and package.json
 ```

 ## v0.1.0